javigonzalez80/laravel5-event/README.md

 GOOGLE_MAP_API_KEY=

 The Website has a admin page (url/admin) to create or edit the events.
+The map of Google Maps needs a width and a height.

 Helpful code I used for FullCalendar and Google Maps:
 * https://leonelomar.wordpress.com/2016/01/27/integrar-plugin-fullcalendar-de-jquery-a-laravel-5-2/